globaleaks/whistleblowing-software/documentation/security/ApplicationSecurity.rst

 A second overwrite writes 1 on the whole file;
 A third overwrite writes random bytes on the whole file.

-Secure deletion of database entries
+Secure Deletion of Database Entries
 -----------------------------------
 The platform enables the sqlite capability for secure deletion that automatically makes the database overwrite the data upon each delete query.

-Exception logging and redaction
+Exception Logging and Redaction
 -------------------------------
 In order to quickly diagnose potential problems in the software when exceptions in clients are generated, they are automatically reported to the backend.
 The backend backend temporarily caches these exceptions and sends them to the backend administrator via email.